Wednesday, July 8, 2026

 It includes:

-The ducts from the two salivary gland unite with each other forming a common salivary duct, that opens at the base of the hypopharynx.
+2. Efferent salivary duct: The ducts from the two salivary glands unite with each other forming a common salivary duct, that opens at the base of the hypopharynx.

 Nutrition